ConorCrutchley/gsap-cocktail/README.md

 The site is complete and matchaes the end product of the tutorial.
 However, there are some changes which could be made to improve the site.
 Thes include:

 - Updating the cocktail list.
 One of my hobbies is making cocktails and some of the cocktails mentioned on this page don't match the imagery.
 More accurate cocktail names / images would be more appropriate.
-- Change to British currency and details to make it more unique and clear it's something I've built.
 - Improve scrolling effect on some of the leaves.
 - Attempt to make the video in the hero section stand out more instead of appearing behind the noisy background.
 - Add links where the user can click the email address/phone number to email/call the bar.